Programs

 Campus Road Closures & Public Safety Announcements

-Please remain off of the field, except during the public viewing time, for the safety of all involved.
+Please remain off the field, except during the static display viewing time, for the safety of all involved.

 CSUF Police Department offers interested individuals the opportunity to accompany a police officer in the field to observe the patrol activities of the campus and immediate surrounding areas.
 All Ride-Along participants will be required to complete a background check on the day of their scheduled Ride-Along.